Dr Michael Cassidy

 Michael D Cassidy, BSc, PhD, MEd, FSBiol, CBiol, FLS

-Mike has taught in schools, colleges and universities in the North East of England and worked for many years as Science curriculum consultant with the Qualifications and Curriculum Authority (QCA).
-Most recently, he was Assistant Professor of Science Education at Warwick University also teaching in the Biology department there.
-He is a Biology text book author contributing to both school and ITE texts.
+Mike is a zoologist and educator, born in Yorkshire but studied in Newcastle.
+He has taught in schools, colleges and universities in the North East of England and worked for many years as Science curriculum consultant with the Qualifications and Curriculum Authority (QCA).
+Most recently, he taught at the Institute of Education, Warwick University also teaching in the Biology department there.
+Dr Cassidy has an interest in and experience of Science communication.
+He is a Biology textbook author contributing to both school and ITE texts.
 Recent research projects have involved an evaluation of Science delivery in natural history museums and an exploration of (teaching) career trajectories in Physics undergraduate students.

-An external examiner (PGCE) at King’s College, University of London and the University of Chichester, Dr Cassidy is also a Fellow of the Linnaean Society of London and a Fellow of the Society of Biology.
+An external examiner at Glasgow, Dundee and Hull universities, Dr Cassidy is also a Fellow of the Linnaean Society of London and a Fellow of the Society of Biology.
+Mike has a (single author) ‘Evolution’ undergraduate text book for Cambridge University Press published in December 2020.

-General interests include bioethics, Anglo Saxon history and local natural history.
+General interests include prog rock, Anglo Saxon history and local natural history photography.